frida/frida-website/_docs/javascript-api.md

 +   `Module.findExportByName(moduleName|null, exportName)`,
     `Module.getExportByName(moduleName|null, exportName)`: returns the absolute
-    address of the export named `exp` in `module`.
+    address of the export named `exportName` in `moduleName`.
 If the module isn't known you may pass `null` instead of its name, but this can be a costly search and should be avoided.
 In the event that no such module or export could be found, the *find*-prefixed function returns *null* whilst the *get*-prefixed function throws an exception.

 ## ModuleMap